mickymacirl/CI-P3-FruitHM/README.md

 No need to use range length, can just use enumerate to iterate over it.

-Using for k, v because enumerate returns the count and the value, not just the current index.
+Using for k_r, v_r because enumerate returns the count and the value, not just the current index.

             for k_r, v_r in enumerate(random_word_from_list):
                 if v_r not in correct_guess: